RogerBFPV/ZippyDecoder/doc/Software Setup.md

 WantedBy=multi-user.target
 ```

 *Note*: If the username was configured as something other than "pi" during the Operating System setup, be sure to change the value `pi` in `User`, `WorkingDirectory` and `ExecStart` to match your username.
-For NuclearHazard this may be NuclearHazard username.
+For NuclearQuads this may be NuclearQuads username.

 Save and exit (CTRL-X, Y, ENTER)